danielmocan/graphql-api-starter/README.md

   "authorization": "Add here the token that you received at logged in (previous step)" }
 ```
 Now that we have the token and we send it back to the graphql api, we can create a post.
-As a side note you can check `server.js` we check if the token exists, check and get the loggedin user's details.
+As a side note you can check `server.js` we check if the token exists, if its valid and get the logged in user's details.

 ### Adding a post
 ```javascript